je-santos/MPLBM-UT/README.rst

-If you use our workflow, please cite as: Santos J., Bihani A., Landry C., Daigle H., and Prodanovic M. Multi-Phase Porous Media for Palabos.
+If you use our workflow, please cite as: Santos J., Bihani A., Landry C., Multi-Phase Porous Media for Palabos.
 Git code (2019). https://github.com/je-santos/MultiphasePorousMediaPalabos

 ################################################################################
 Publications